-The 2020 target included in the FFY 2020 HSP for this measure was 10.0.
-Currently available timeliness reports (average days to receive a crash report from police chiefs) indicate we are not on track to meet this previously established target as the current average number of days to submit a case is 10.24.
-This is, however, a reduction from the previous reporting period of 12.82 days per case.
+The 2021 target included in the FFY 2021 HSP for this measure was 10.0.
+Currently available timeliness reports (average days to receive a crash report from police chiefs) indicate we are on track to meet this previously established target as the current average number of days to submit a case is 9.14.